+2015 2014

+\$ \$

-2014 \$ 2013 \$ High quality liquid assets 19,434,006 20,026,576 110,017,224 Liability base Liquidity ratio 137,596,279 14.14% 110,017,224
+High quality liquid assets 27,663,835 19,434,006

+Liability base for regulatory purposes 154,545,528 137,596,279

+Liquidity ratio 17.90% 14.14%

-Operational risk
+(d) Operational risk

 Operational risk is a risk of direct or indirect loss arising from a wide variety of causes associated with the Company's processes, personnel, technology and infrastructure, and from external factors other than credit, market and liquidity risks (such as those arising from legal and regulatory requirements and generally accepted standards of corporate behaviour).
 Operational risks arise from all of the Company's operations and are faced by all business entities.